Nukesor/pueue/README.md

                    -f
     group          Use this to add or remove groups.
 By default, this will simply display all known groups
-    help           Prints this message or the help of the given subcommand(s) kill           Kill specific running tasks or whole task groups.
+    help           Print this message or the help of the given subcommand(s) kill           Kill specific running tasks or whole task groups.
 Kills all tasks of the default group when no ids are provided log            Display the log output of finished tasks.
 Prints either all logs or only the